Tom-R-Leppard/Tom-R-Leppard.github.io/teaching.md

 I love teaching!
 As a first-generation college student, I found the prospect of teaching at university daunting.
 However, over the last five years I have developed a passion for helping undergraduate and graduate students discover their interests and their talents.
 This passion is substantiated by the strongly positive feedback I have received from my students.
 Please see [HERE](/Teaching_effect.pdf) for evidence of my teaching effectiveness.

 I have taught courses across multiple disicplines and modalities.
 Those within sociology I have taught to undergraduate students while the methods and data science courses I have taught to undergraduate and graduate students.
 Here is a list of the courses that I have taught to-date.
+Also, check out my book: [Social Network Analysis: A Guide Using Principles of the ADAPT Model](https://tom-r-leppard.github.io/SP25_SNA_Book/)

 ## Sociology
 - SOC 202 Introduction to Sociology